-Financing cash inflows during the year ended December 31, 2017 were \$1.3 billion, primarily as a result of:
+Financing cash net inflows during the year ended December 31, 2017 were \$1,297 million, primarily as a result of:

-- issuances of aggregate principal amounts of \$800 million of the 2037 SPL Senior Notes and \$1.35 billion of the 2028 SPL Senior Notes; - \$55 million of borrowings and \$369 million of repayments made under the 2015 SPL Credit Facilities; - \$110 million of borrowings and \$334 million of repayments made under the SPL Working Capital Facility; - issuance of an aggregate principal amount of \$1.5 billion of the 2025 CQP Senior Notes, which was used to prepay \$1.5 billion of the outstanding borrowings under the 2016 CQP Credit Facilities; - \$50 million of debt issuance costs related to up-front fees paid upon the closing of these transactions; and - \$294 million of distributions to unitholders.
+issuances of SPL's senior notes for an aggregate principal amount of \$2.15 billion;

+- \$55 million of borrowings and \$369 million of repayments made under the credit facilities SPL entered into in June 2015(the "SPL Credit Facilities"); - issuance of an aggregate principal amount of \$1.5 billion of the 2025 CQP Senior Notes, which was used to prepay \$1.5 billion of the outstanding borrowings under the CQP Credit Facilities; - \$110 million of borrowings and \$334 million of repayments made under the SPL Working Capital Facility; - \$50 million of debt issuance costs related to up-front fees paid upon the closing of these transactions; and - \$294 million of distributions to unitholders.

-Financing cash inflows during the year ended December 31, 2016 were \$2.5 billion, primarily as a result of:
+Financing cash net inflows during the year ended December 31, 2016 were\$2,524 million, primarily as a result of:

-- \$2.6 billion of borrowings under the 2016 CQP Credit Facilities used to prepay the \$400 million CTPL Term Loan and redeem and repay \$2.1 billion of the SPLNG Senior Notes; - \$2.0 billion of borrowings under the 2015 SPL Credit Facilities; - issuance of an aggregate principal amount of \$1.5 billion of the 2026 SPL Senior Notes in June 2016, which was used to prepay \$1.3 billion of the outstanding borrowings under the 2015 SPL Credit Facilities; - issuance of an aggregate principal amount of \$1.5 billion of the 2027 SPL Senior Notes in September 2016, which was used to prepay \$1.2 billion of the outstanding borrowings under the 2015 SPL Credit Facilities and pay a portion of the capital costs in connection with the construction of Trains 1 through 5 of the Liquefaction Project; - \$474 million of borrowings and \$265 million of repayments made under the SPL Working Capital Facility; - \$115 million of debt issuance costs related to up-front fees paid upon the closing of these transactions; - \$14 million of debt extinguishment costs paid in connection with redemptions and prepayments of outstanding borrowings; and - \$99 million of distributions to unitholders.
+- \$2.6 billion of borrowings under the CQP Credit Facilities used to prepay the \$400 million CTPL term loan facility and redeem and repay \$2.1 billion of the senior notes previously issued by SPLNG; - \$2.0 billion of borrowings under the SPL Credit Facilities; - issuance of an aggregate principal amount of \$1.5 billion of the 2026 SPL Senior Notes in June 2016, which was used to prepay \$1.3 billion of the outstanding borrowings under the SPL Credit Facilities; - issuance of an aggregate principal amount of \$1.5 billion of the 2027 SPL Senior Notes in September 2016, which was used to prepay \$1.2 billion of the outstanding borrowings under the SPL Credit Facilities and pay a portion of the capital costs in connection with the construction of Trains 1 through 5 of the Liquefaction Project; - \$474 million of borrowings and \$265 million of repayments made under the SPL Working Capital Facility; - \$115 million of debt issuance costs related to up-front fees paid upon the closing of these transactions; - \$14 million of debt extinguishment costs paid in connection with redemptions and prepayments of outstanding borrowings; and - \$99 million of distributions to unitholders.